johnpl-io/16-bit-cpu/README.md

 ### Explanation of design
 This processor handles instructions that are 16 bit in length.
 This was chosen to allow for flexibility in creating a RISC-based processor that was inspired by MIPS.
 The data-width of the ALU is also 16 bits in length, allowing the processor to be considered 16 bit.
 There are 8 registers in total, ```X0-X7```, which each hold 16 bits of data.
 This means that each register is represented in 3 bits.
 Opcodes are consitently 3 bit in length, no matter the instruction given to the processor.
-The processor supports three types of instruction ```R```, ```I```,  and ```J```. ``r`` contains all instructions that do not require an immediate value and deal with direct manipulation of registers.
-All instructions of the ``R`` type are ```000``` which allows for a simpler control with more details of this design decision in the ALU Control section. ```I``` instructions handle immediate logical operations with registers but also include loading and storing.
-This was chosen as both loading and storing and traditional immediate instructions add a register to an offset, allowing for easier decoding of instructions.
-Following this notion, ```I``` also encorporates branching if equal to. ```J``` is reserved for a single instruction, ``Jump`` which includes jumping to an unconditional jump to an address in instruction memory.
+The processor supports three types of instruction ```R```, ```I```,  and ```J```. ``R`` contains all instructions that do not require an immediate value and deal with direct manipulation of registers.
+All instructions of the ``R`` type are ```000``` which allows for a simpler control (more details later). ```I``` type instructions handle immediate logical operations with registers but also includes loading, storing and branching which all do involve an immediate operations.
+This was chosen as both load, store, branching and traditional immediate instructions add a register to an offset, allowing for easier decoding of instructions.  ```J``` type is reserved for a single instruction, ``Jump``, which consists of an unconditional jump to an address in instruction memory.
 The PC is 16 bits long so PC is incremented by 1 after each non branch/jump instruction.
+### ISA
 <img width="1075" alt="ISA" src="https://user-images.githubusercontent.com/100248274/168493294-45904a36-2937-47e2-abb1-b45c064e9134.png">

-As seen above, the use of `000` for all ``r`` type opcodes allows for additional instructions with only 3 bits of opcode availability.
-To allow for easy decoding, R[rs] is always bits 12-10 in an instruction as it is always and ALU operand.
-The other operand is decided by the Control.
+As seen above, the use of `000` for all ``R`` type instructions allows for additional instructions while still have only 3 bits of opcode availability.
+To allow for easy decoding, `R[rs]` is always bits 12-10 in an instruction as it is always an ALU operand.
+The other operand is decided by the control.
 There are 4 bits for ```function``` and 6 bits for ```immediate```.

 #### Register Name and Conventions
 | Name  | Number | Use |